 This property tax overview explains who has to pay business rates in the United Kingdom.
-Find out how they get calculated and what to do if you are unable to pay your rate bill.
+Find out how they are calculated and what to do if you are unable to pay your rate bill.

 NON-DOMESTIC RATES: Almost all non-residential properties are liable for business rates.
 It applies to buildings that can produce an income or have a rental value.

 The council calculate individual bills based on the 'rateable' value of the property.
 Typical examples include shops, offices, factories, and pubs.

 As a rule, you pay business rates on the value of a commercial building.
 It may also apply if you only use part of a building for business purposes.

 Note: Paying your rate bill is a legal and a civic responsibility.
 There are severe consequences for failing to pay business rates.